Current & Future Measures for our Sustainable Future

 Beach Club Sustainable Energy

 The reduction of the energy use in our beach clubs is very important to us and we are working with the owners of the hotels to produce our own sustainable energy through solar and wind.
-The first project will probably be fitting an extensive solar array to Nikiana Beach Club and we are currently looking at how this could work.
+The first project will be fitting an extensive solar array to Nikiana Beach Club and we are currently looking at how this could work.

 Overall we at Seafarer believe that sustainability is incredibly important for the world and for future generations to enjoy sailing in the same stunning places we currently visit.
-We understand we can’t do everything right now but we will be steadily working towards our ultimate goal of being completely sustainable in what we do and certainly aim to be carbon neutral well within the target dates set by COP26.
+We understand we can’t do everything right now but we will be steadily working towards our ultimate goal of being completely sustainable in what we do and certainly aim to be carbon neutral well within the target dates set by COP28.